Students interested in military scholarships may be required to complete a FAFSA as part of the application process.

-The Corps offers scholarships that do not require military service, including an Emerging Leader Scholarship awarded to at least 200 incoming cadets each year and a Commandant's Scholarship for current cadets.
-The Corps works with the College of Engineering to award Walts Scholarships to cadets who are in the College of Engineering and enrolled in an ROTC program.
-For information, contact the Assistant Commandant for Recruiting for the Corps of Cadets at:
+The Corps offers scholarships that do not require military service, including an Emerging Leader Scholarship for incoming cadets and a Commandant's Scholarship for current cadets.
+For information, contact the Corps of Cadets at:

-Scholarships are offered to most freshman who choose to be members of the Virginia Tech Regimental Band (Highty-Tighties).
-At least sixty incoming cadets who choose to be a member of the Highty-Tighties will be awarded a $1,000 stipend their first year.
+At least sixty incoming cadets who choose to be a member of the Highty-Tighties, the corps of cadets’ regimental band, will be awarded a $2,000 stipend, $1,000 each year for their first two-years in the band.
 For more information, contact:

 Air Force (AFROTC)

 Three and four-year college scholarships are awarded to high school seniors selected through an Army ROTC national selection board process.
 Currently enrolled college students can compete for 2 year, 2.5 year, 3 year and 3.5 year scholarships depending on the remaining time needed to complete their degree.
 All scholarships are awarded on a competitive basis.
-Army ROTC scholarships pay for full in or out-of-state tuition and mandatory fees; a commutation towards the majority of the cost of their Corps uniforms; $1,200 per year for textbooks, supplies and equipment; and a monthly stipend ranging from $300 to $500 per month depending on the student’s academic year.
-These are merit based scholarships and a student must be a U.S. citizen, and both medically and physically qualified to be eligible.
+Army ROTC scholarships pay for full in or out-of-state tuition and mandatory fees; a commutation towards the majority of the cost of their Corps uniforms; $1,200 per year for textbooks, supplies and equipment; and a monthly stipend of $420 per month depending on the student’s academic year.
+These are merit-based scholarships and a student must be a U.S. citizen, and both medically and physically qualified to be eligible.

-All qualified, non-scholarship college juniors and seniors, who sign an Army ROTC contract, will also receive a monthly stipend ($450 to $500).
+All qualified, non-scholarship college juniors and seniors, who sign an Army ROTC contract, will also receive a monthly stipend ($420/month).

 Naval ROTC (including the Marine Option)

-Minimum obligation is four years of active service in the Navy or Marine Corps, and four years inactive service in the Navy or Marine Reserves.
+Minimum obligation is five years of active service in the Navy or Marine Corps, and three years inactive service in the Navy or Marine Reserves.
 For additional information, contact: